-With financial support from the Australian Government's Agricultural Competitiveness White Paper, VRAN has developed this five-year Strategy that sets out what it wants to achieve and the actions necessary to get there.
+With financial support from the Australian Government's Agricultural Competitiveness White Paper, VRAN has developed a five-year strategy that sets out what it wants to achieve and the actions necessary to get there.

-It is intended that the Strategy will guide VRAN in its work to strengthen coordinated and collaborative approaches to rabbit management and investment in Victoria, building upon the momentum and achievements of VRAN to date.
+It is intended that the strategy will guide VRAN in its work to strengthen coordinated and collaborative approaches to rabbit management and investment in Victoria, building upon the momentum and achievements of VRAN to date.